tarwn/lessthandot-hugo/blogs/content/posts/2016-11-21-automated-keyword-extraction-tf-idf-rake-and-textrank.md

 test_links = get_test_links()[:50]
 execute(cleanse_tiernok_html, test_links)
 ```
 Compared to my exploratory scripts in the prior version, now I have something easy to read and usable as the base for other projects.
-The cleanse method is provided as a function so the underlying contentloader isn&#8217;t tied directly to my site&#8217;s page layout and the links are gathered independently for the same reason.
+The cleanse method is provided as a function so the underlying contentloader isn't tied directly to my site's page layout and the links are gathered independently for the same reason.

 ## Results

-TextRank provided the best results for what I&#8217;m trying to do, but seemed the slowest by a lot.
+TextRank provided the best results for what I'm trying to do, but seemed the slowest by a lot.

 **Time:** At 50 documents the RAKE and TF-IDF implementations took about 2 seconds each, while TextRank took over 6.5 <u>minutes</u>.
-This is a comparison of three implementations I downloaded from the internet, though, so I&#8217;m going to dig deeper or write my own implementation of TextRank to see if I can locate the bottleneck.
+This is a comparison of three implementations I downloaded from the internet, though, so I'm going to dig deeper or write my own implementation of TextRank to see if I can locate the bottleneck.

-**Best fit for my goal:** For the purposes of identifying longer term trends (common subjects across all of my documents, &#8220;C#&#8221; or &#8220;JavaScript&#8221;), TextRank or RAKE is going to generally be the best choice, as TF-IDF will likely score common words across many documents lower (Inverse Document Frequency).
+**Best fit for my goal:** For the purposes of identifying longer term trends (common subjects across all of my documents, “C#” or “JavaScript”), TextRank or RAKE is going to generally be the best choice, as TF-IDF will likely score common words across many documents lower (Inverse Document Frequency).

 **Other Alternative:** I also evaluated the Text Analytics option for [Azure Cognitive Services][11].
 It was quick to get running and has a free tier that would be plenty for me (1000 calls/month).
-Unfortunately the [Key Phrases API][12] surfaces only the keywords (1/3rd of the phrases, at a guess) and not the associated scores, so it wouldn&#8217;t work for this use (which is unfortunate, parallel cloud execution would be nice to have for this project).
+Unfortunately the [Key Phrases API][12] surfaces only the keywords (1/3rd of the phrases, at a guess) and not the associated scores, so it wouldn't work for this use (which is unfortunate, parallel cloud execution would be nice to have for this project).

  [1]: /index.php/artificial-intelligence/to-build-automatic-bookmarking-unsupervised-text-classification/ "To Build Automatic Bookmarking – Unsupervised Text Classification"
  [2]: http://stevenloria.com/finding-important-words-in-a-document-using-tf-idf/